cotes2020/jekyll-theme-chirpy/_posts/01AWS/IAM/policy/2020-07-18-SCPs-Policy-inheritance.md

     * no APIs are permitted anywhere unless you explicitly allow them.
     * To allow a service API to operate in an AWS account, you must create your own SCPs and attach them to the account and every OU above it, up to and including the root.
     * Every SCP in the hierarchy, starting at the root, must explicitly allow the APIs to be usable in the OUs and accounts below it.
-    * This strategy works because an <font color=red> explicit allow in an SCP overrides an implicit 暗示的 deny </font>
+    * This strategy works because an <font color=OrangeRed> explicit allow in an SCP overrides an implicit 暗示的 deny </font>